pydata/xarray/doc/user-guide/time-series.rst

     ds = xr.Dataset({"time": ("time", [0, 1, 2, 3], attrs)})
     xr.decode_cf(ds)

-One unfortunate limitation of using ``datetime64[ns]`` is that it limits the native representation of dates to those that fall between the years 1678 and 2262.
-When a netCDF file contains dates outside of these bounds, dates will be returned as arrays of :py:class:`cftime.datetime` objects and a :py:class:`~xarray.CFTimeIndex` will be used for indexing.  :py:class:`~xarray.CFTimeIndex` enables a subset of the indexing functionality of a :py:class:`pandas.DatetimeIndex` and is only fully compatible with the standalone version of ``cftime`` (not the version packaged with earlier versions ``netCDF4``).
+From xarray 2024.11 the resolution of the dates can be tuned between "s", "ms", "us" and "ns".
+One limitation of using ``datetime64[ns]`` is that it limits the native representation of dates to those that fall between the years 1678 and 2262, which gets increased significantly with lower resolutions.
+When a netCDF file contains dates outside of these bounds (or dates < 1582-10-15), dates will be returned as arrays of :py:class:`cftime.datetime` objects and a :py:class:`~xarray.CFTimeIndex` will be used for indexing.
+:py:class:`~xarray.CFTimeIndex` enables a subset of the indexing functionality of a :py:class:`pandas.DatetimeIndex` and is only fully compatible with the standalone version of ``cftime`` (not the version packaged with earlier versions ``netCDF4``).
 See :ref:`CFTimeIndex` for more information.

 Datetime indexing
 -----------------